Pietro Loredan (admiral): Military and political career, 1411–1422

 In spring 1417, he was sent as an envoy to Milan to complain about the occupation of Lodi, Como, and other places whose autonomy had been guaranteed by Venice.
 Then he was appointed rector at Zara, where he remained until late 1418.
 Upon completion of his term there, he was again selected as Avogador de Comùn.
-In September 1419, he was elected as one of the committee of five wise men (Savi di Terraferma) charged with overseeing the final phase of the Venetian conquest of Dalmatia and Friuli.
+In September 1419, he was elected as one of the committee of five wise men (savi di Terraferma) charged with overseeing the final phase of the Venetian conquest of Dalmatia and Friuli.
 As Sigismund was preoccupied with dealing with the Hussite Rebellion, the Venetians moved in to secure their claims on the eastern shore of the Adriatic Sea.
 Loredan was again named captain of the Gulf on 8 February 1420, and set sail from Venice on 12 May.
 By the end of June, he had secured the surrender of Trogir and Split, and between September and October he brought the islands of Brač, Korčula, and Hvar under Venetian control.
 In February 1421, he was sent to the Levant to counter the Genoese Giovanni Ambrogio Spinola, who was raiding Venetian commercial shipping in the area.
 On is return in summer, he was sent to Friuli as its luogotenente ("Lieutenant", i.e., governor).
 His selection for the post was probably influenced by the fact that the area had been conquered by his nephew, Francesco Loredan, the previous year.

-In 1422, he served again as captain of the muda of Flanders, and was appointed again as ducal councillor.
-On 3 November, he was present at the registration of his son, Francesco, in the Golden Book, the book containing the names of the nobles eligible for public office.
+On 3 November 1422, serving again as captain of the muda of Flanders, and re-appointed again as ducal councillor, he was present at the registration of his son, Francesco, in the Golden Book, the book containing the names of the nobles eligible for public office.